navidcy/varying-surface-forcing/README.md

 | +30 W m⁻²            | `025deg_jra55_ryf_fluxH_pos20W` | 1 | +30 | G - T |
 | Uniform warming      | `025deg_jra55_ryf_fluxH_pos5W_globe` | 1 | 0, instead spatially uniform +5 | G |

-Outputs for each experiment can be found on the National Computational Infrastructure in the following directory: `/g/data/hh5/tmp/db6174/mom/archive`.
+Outputs for each MOM5-only experiment can be found on the National Computational Infrastructure in the following directory: `/g/data/hh5/tmp/db6174/mom/archive`.
 Access to these outputs requires one to be a member of this infrastructure.
-Therefore, a copy of these files will be made available in a Zenodo repository after acceptance of this manuscript.

-The MOM5 version used for the perturbation experiments is: https://github.com/dhruvbhagtani/MOM5/tree/d7d72278a11ed9e2d88be3cb8d780b8efba629c5.
+Finally, the MOM5 version used for the perturbation experiments is: https://github.com/dhruvbhagtani/MOM5/tree/d7d72278a11ed9e2d88be3cb8d780b8efba629c5.

+### 2.1.
+Generating surface boundary fluxes for MOM5-only simulations

+A climatology of the following data is constructed from the last 20 years of the 200 year ACCESS-OM2 simulation to create surface boundary fluxes:

+(i) Wind stress (x- and y-direction),

+(ii) River runoff and precipitation,

+(iii) Surface heat flux components: shortwave and longwave radiation, along with sensible and latent heat fluxes, and

+(iv) Time-varying surface salt restoration.

+NOTE: To prevent model instability, the surface heat flux components do not contain heat input due to frazil formation, and is dynamically calculated in all MOM5 simulations.

+For wind stress sensitivity experiments, we multiply the x- and y-directed wind stress globally by the required factor.
+For surface buoyancy flux contrast simulations, we apply an anomalous heat flux (shown in Fig. 1b in the paper) on top of the control simulation.
+The motivation behing the shape and amplitude of the heat flux function is outlined in section 2 of the paper.

 ## References